MANAGING YOUR IRS ACCOUNT ONLINE

 The new IRS online platform provides the latest tax information and tips.
 You can submit your general tax questions online to the tool “Interactive Tax Assistant” and get immediate answers.

 To access the assistant: https://www.irs.gov/help/ita

 Should you need assistance with all these new online tax resources, do not hesitate to contact Karine Bauer, EA.
 As always, the views contained in this article are not tax or legal advice and are not a substitute for consulting with a tax professional.
-Karine Bauer, EA is an Enrolled Agent licensed by the Treasury Department with unlimited rights to represent taxpayers before the Internal Revenue Service.
+Karine Bauer, EA is an IRS Enrolled Agent licensed by the US Treasury Department with unlimited rights to represent taxpayers before the Internal Revenue Service.
+Karine is also a Quickbooks Pro-Advisor and a member of the Association of Chartered and Certified Accountants (ACCA).
 She is an experienced tax professional with more than 20 years of international experience.

 Bear in mind the date of this article as tax laws change over time.